top of page

 That got me thinking.
 After a period of respectful procrastination I embarked on a short series of paintings about rooms I was familiar with as a child.
 This painting, the only one I like of the series, is of our 1970s hallway with its orange staircase and doorways to the lounge (right), bathroom (left) and kitchen (straight down the hall past the cat ambush zone).
 But it is actually about something else entirely.

 Coming home was tricky.
-Home life entirely revolved around Mum's state of mind.
+Home life entirely revolved around Mum's state of mind; we were utterly at the whim of her mental health.
 The hallway was the place where you had about 3 or 4 seconds to power up your senses and instincts to assess her mood and location and therefore, determine how the rest of the day was likely to pan out.

 For example, if the vibe was really bad, you could sense it before you went in.
 But if the vibe was ambiguous, there were physical clues.
 If the lights were on, it was probably ok.
 If she was in the lounge it was usually ok.
 If she was in the kitchen it might be ok.
 In the kitchen with the lights off?
 Definitely not ok.
 If she had her coat on in any room, it was bad.
 If her hair was unkempt, it was worse.
 If she was upstairs with the curtains shut, you'd wish you'd never come home.